Rach1997/dental-stories-blog/content/blog/mouth-ulcers.md

  4. Underlying gastrointestinal disease like crohn disease.

- 5. Long term stress.

      Certain types of ulcers- apthous Ulcers occur frequently without any cause and are mostly found in 20% of the population.

-**Treatment:**
+**Treatment**:

   In most cases mouth ulcers are non-contagious and heal mostly around 7-14 days.Certain ulcers caused by herpes virus or the apthous Ulcers require proper treatment.

   Generally topical application of ointments is recommended along with proper balanced diet.
 Avoid spicy and hot food until it heals.
-Drink plenty of fluids.
+Also drink plenty of fluids.

- **Prevention of mouth ulcers:**
+ **Prevention of mouth ulcers**:

      1. Using soft bristles toothbrush and brushing twice daily.